-Children Services: Many couples are remarrying and want to include their children in the ceremony.
-There are numerous ways this may be done.
-Ask us about the Family Medallion Ceremony.
+Many couples are remarrying and want to include their children in the ceremony.
+There are numerous ways this can be done.

 This is a family/friends ceremony.
 Each designated person comes up and places a different flower in a vase to create a garden of love.

 The Hand Ceremony is a part of your wedding ceremony where the two of you hold hands and appreciate how you will change, grow and mature over the life of your marriage through the actions you take with your hands.

 There are many different versions of this ritual, which involves the couple jumping over the broom.
 Essentially, the jumping of the broom is a symbol of sweeping away of the old and welcoming the new, or a symbol of a new beginning.

 A symbolic ceremony using roses, the symbol of Love.The couples that have chosen this have described it as an extremely beautiful and moving ceremony.